moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 Default [whonix](https://www.whonix.org/) workstation is based on 32-bit Debian 8.2.
 This is OK for most cases, since this Debian version is from 2015.
 However, the 32-bit version of Debian may limit some use cases.
 For example, its difficult to use [Monero](https://getmonero.org/) on a 32-bit Linux system.
 Monero works best with 64-bit operating systems.
-Also some people may not
-not want to use Denian, and would like to use something else, such as Ubuntu 15.10.
+Also some people may not want to use Debian, and would like to use something else, such as Ubuntu 15.10.
 In fact, for use in a VirtualBox, Xubuntu is better because Xfce is much lighter than Unity.

 This example shows how to set-up Xubuntu 15.10 x64 in a VirtualBox so that its internet traffic goes through Whonix Tor gateway.